chadbyoung/Snappy_Ubuntu_Core/Snapcraft_2.x/Shell/Weather/README_pf-weather.md

-# Readme for Weather snap
+# Readme for PF-Weather snap
     For questions, please email chad_young@dell.com

 This program will print the current temperature in Pflugerville TX